TIMES ARE CHANGING, AND SO ARE WE

-Definition of FALL - a verb - move downward, rapidly and freely without control.
+Fall is soon to arrive.
+DEFINITION OF FALL - a verb - moving downward, rapidly and freely without control.

-A TIME OF FULL MATURITY, ESP THE LAST STAGES OF MATURITY OR THE EARLY
+A TIME OF FULL MATURITY, ESP THE LAST STAGES OF MATURITY OR EARLY STAGES OF DECLINE.

-I really did not like the last part of that definition, but oh so true.
+I did not like the last part of that definition, but it's true.
+We cannot stop change or aging in our lives.

 Does anyone remember these old Simplicity and Butterick dress Patterns?